 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hysham is worth considering.

-Being a small town, Hysham does not have a public transit system used by locals to get to and from work.
+Hysham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Hysham is nearly on par with the US average for all cities of 21.84%: 17.05% of adults 25 and older in Hysham have a bachelor's degree or advanced degree.
+The education level of Hysham citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.05% of adults 25 and older in Hysham have a college degree.

 The per capita income in Hysham in 2022 was $34,720, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
 This equates to an annual income of $138,880 for a family of four.
 However, Hysham contains both very wealthy and poor people as well.